pydata/pydata-sphinx-theme/docs/user_guide/styling.rst

    Note that the theme is defined with `CSS variables <css-variable-help_>`_ and **not** `SASS variables <https://sass-lang.com/documentation/variables>`_.

-   Refer to :ref:`the managing themes section in this documentation <manage-themes>` you desire a different behavior between the light and dark theme.
+   Refer to :ref:`the managing themes section in this documentation <manage-themes>` if you desire a different behavior between the light and dark theme.

 For a complete list of the theme variables that you may override, see the